oracle/terraform-provider-oci/website/docs/d/core_ip_sec_connection_tunnels.html.markdown

 The following attributes are exported:

-* `bgp_session_info` - Information needed to establish a BGP Session on an interface.
+* `bgp_session_info` - Information for establishing the tunnel's BGP session.
-	* `bgp_state` - the state of the BGP.
+	* `bgp_state` - The state of the BGP session.
-	* `customer_bgp_asn` - This is the value of the remote Bgp ASN in asplain format, as a string.
-Example: 1587232876 (4 byte ASN) or 12345 (2 byte ASN)
-	* `customer_interface_ip` - This is the IPv4 Address used in the BGP peering session for the non-Oracle router.
-Example: 10.0.0.2/31
-	* `oracle_bgp_asn` - This is the value of the Oracle Bgp ASN in asplain format, as a string.
-Example: 1587232876 (4 byte ASN) or 12345 (2 byte ASN)
+	* `customer_bgp_asn` - If the tunnel's `routing` attribute is set to `BGP` (see [IPSecConnectionTunnel](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/IPSecConnectionTunnel/)), this ASN is required and used for the tunnel's BGP session.
+This is the ASN of the network on the CPE end of the BGP session.
+Can be a 2-byte or 4-byte ASN.
+Uses "asplain" format.

+		If the tunnel uses static routing, the `customerBgpAsn` must be null.

+		Example: `12345` (2-byte) or `1587232876` (4-byte)
+	* `customer_interface_ip` - The IP address for the CPE end of the inside tunnel interface.

+		If the tunnel's `routing` attribute is set to `BGP` (see [IPSecConnectionTunnel](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/IPSecConnectionTunnel/)), this IP address is required and used for the tunnel's BGP session.

+		If `routing` is instead set to `STATIC`, this IP address is optional.
+You can set this IP address so you can troubleshoot or monitor the tunnel.

+		The value must be a /30 or /31.

+		Example: `10.0.0.5/31`
+	* `oracle_bgp_asn` - The Oracle BGP ASN.
-	* `oracle_interface_ip` - This is the IPv4 Address used in the BGP peering session for the Oracle router.
-Example: 10.0.0.1/31
+	* `oracle_interface_ip` - The IP address for the Oracle end of the inside tunnel interface.

+		If the tunnel's `routing` attribute is set to `BGP` (see [IPSecConnectionTunnel](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/IPSecConnectionTunnel/)), this IP address is required and used for the tunnel's BGP session.

+		If `routing` is instead set to `STATIC`, this IP address is optional.
+You can set this IP address so you can troubleshoot or monitor the tunnel.

+		The value must be a /30 or /31.

+		Example: `10.0.0.4/31`
-* `compartment_id` - The OCID of the compartment containing the tunnel.
+* `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment containing the tunnel.
-* `cpe_ip` - The IP address of Cpe headend.
-Example: `129.146.17.50`
+* `cpe_ip` - The IP address of the CPE's VPN headend.
+Example: `192.0.2.157`
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
-* `id` - The tunnel's Oracle ID (OCID).
+* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the tunnel.
-* `routing` - the routing strategy used for this tunnel, either static route or BGP dynamic routing
+* `routing` - The type of routing used for this tunnel (either BGP dynamic routing or static routing).
-* `state` - The IPSec connection's tunnel's lifecycle state.
+* `state` - The tunnel's lifecycle state.
-* `status` - The tunnel's current state.
+* `status` - The status of the tunnel based on IPSec protocol characteristics.
 * `time_created` - The date and time the IPSec connection tunnel was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`
 * `time_status_updated` - When the status of the tunnel last changed, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`
 * `vpn_ip` - The IP address of Oracle's VPN headend.
-Example: `129.146.17.50`
+Example: `192.0.2.5`